White Mughals: Production

 Memoirs and chronicles in Urdu and Persian (the court language of India at the time) were used as sources for the writing of the book.
 Dalrymple collected these by retrieving them from the cellars and back rooms of secondhand booksellers in India.
 Dalrymple originally hoped to write a positive story about the East India Company but soured on the subject as he dove into the group's activities in India.
 He dedicated the book to Bruce Wannell for the latter's help with translation of source texts in Persian and for providing insight into the Muslim world.

 Popular culture and adaptations

-In August 2011, William Dalrymple announced that Ralph Fiennes would direct and star in the movie version of White Mughals.
-Nothing seems to have come of this project, but in 2015 a BBC documentary was released which retold the story specifically of Khair-un-Nissa Begum and Kirkpatrick and was presented by Dalrymple.
+In August 2011, William Dalrymple said that film rights to White Mughals had been sold to Rainmark Films and that Ralph Fiennes was interested in directing and starring.
+Nothing seems to have come of this project.

+In 2015 a BBC documentary was released which retold the story specifically of Khair-un-Nissa Begum and Kirkpatrick and was presented by Dalrymple.